 Keep Wedding Hairstyles for Mother of the Bride Conservative

-The bride will be looking at classic updo’s and editorial type looks, a lot of space in the hair, chignons, twists, etc, so your hairstyles, moms, should be clean and simple Mother of the bride hair – Keep it conservative – and be yourself (unless the bride is going for an overall theme).
+The bride will be looking at classic updo’s, and editorial type looks, a lot of space in the hair, chignons, twists, etc, so your hairstyles, moms, should be clean and simple Mother of the bride’s hair – Keep it conservative – and be yourself (unless the bride is going for an overall theme).

 Hair tucked back over one ear also provides a sense of sophistication, style, and grace.
 I always recommend this when possible as it is a flattering look in person, and in photos.

 If the bride and her court have hair pieces, floral arrangements, etc. in their hair – then avoid any mother of the bride hair accessories.
 They wedding party needs to shine.

 Cut and Color Well in Advance

 For all bridal parties, I recommend having hair cut & colored a week before the wedding.
 The BIGGEST mistake anyone can make before a wedding is having hair cut/colored the day of – or the day before a wedding.
 I have corrected hair cut/color procedures before because someone waited until the last minute, couldn’t get in to see their hair stylist – went to someone else and the fill-in stylist didn’t quite get it right.
 PLAN AHEAD.